The Key Physics of Ice Premelting: Surface Intermolecular Forces

 Interestingly, experimental studies using Sum Frequency Generation spectroscopy observed a stepwise blue shift in the OH stretch signal, which was interpreted as a hint of layer by layer growth at the basal surface of ice at about 257~K.\cite{sanchez17,michaelides17} According to the computer simulations, this signal could correspond to enhanced surface fluctuations at a rounded layering transition, but the current simulation results suggest this is not a strict thermodynamic transition.
 Unfortunately, surface phase transitions in the fluctuation dominated regime exhibit strong system size effects, and further simulations with larger systems might be necessary to settle the issue.

-To summarize, the emergence and gradual growth of premelting films, leading to a premelting film thickness of about 1 to 2 nm one Kelvin away from the triple point shown here is representative of all computer simulations studies.\cite{conde08,limmer14,llombart19,llombart20,llombart20b,sibley21,baran24b} A detailed analysis suggests that in this range, there are enhanced surface fluctuations on growing from one bilayer to the next, but not a thermodynamic layering transition of the premelting film in the thermodynamic sense.
+To summarize, all computer simulation studies support the emergence and gradual growth of premelting films, with a film thickness of about 1 to 2 nm one Kelvin away from the triple point.\cite{conde08,limmer14,llombart19,llombart20,llombart20b,sibley21,baran24b} A detailed analysis suggests that in this range, there are enhanced surface fluctuations on growing from one bilayer to the next, but not a thermodynamic layering transition of the premelting film in the thermodynamic sense.
 Extrapolation of the fits beyond the range of film thicknesses achieved in simulation suggest that the oscillatory term of Eq.(\ref{eq:gsr}) could in principle lead to very shallow minima of the interface potential for the basal face,\cite{llombart20,baran24b} but not for the prism face.
 However, the resulting minima are so shallow that they are very likely to vanish due to surface capillary waves.
 Under this assumption, the short range contribution of the interface potential is a monotonously decreasing function, which effectively promotes a situation of complete surface melting for both the basal and prism face, in a way similar to the prediction of the toy model of Eq.\ref{eq:sfew}.